theoria-dataset/theoria-dataset/CONTRIBUTING.md

 Each entry of the dataset should be a self contained relevant physics result.
 They are expressed in JSON format, and the following fields are required in each entry.
 All entries should be valid according to the schema defined in `schemas/entry.schema.json`.

 - **`result_id`:**
-  - Unique identifier that must exactly match the filename (without
+  - Unique identifier that must exactly match the filename (without .json extension)
-  - json extension)
   - Use lowercase letters, numbers, and underscores only
   - Choose descriptive names that clearly identify the physics concept
   - Example: